kubicorn/kubicorn/README.md

 #### Rainbows and Unicorns

 We believe that sharing is important, and encouraging our peers is even more important.
-Part of conrtibuting to `kubicorn` means respecting, encouraging, and welcoming others to the project.
+Part of contributing to `kubicorn` means respecting, encouraging, and welcoming others to the project.

 # Installing